remram44/k2pdfopt/readme_k2src.txt

 ---------------------
 1. k2pdfopt.c (main module)

+2. k2pdfopt C library (21 C files + 1 header file) in k2pdfoptlib subfolder.
+   Compile all C files in this subfolder and build them into libk2pdfopt.a.

-2. willus.com general-purpose C library (27 C files + 1 header file) in
+3. willus.com general-purpose C library (28 C files + 1 header file) in
    willuslib subfolder.
-   (New in k2pdfopt v1.60: wmupdf.c module)
    Compile all C files in this subfolder and build them into libwillus.a.

 Third Party Libraries
 ---------------------
-There are also a number of required 3rd-party open-source C/C++ libraries:
+There are also a number of required 3rd-party open-source C/C++ libraries for k2pdfopt.
+These libraries are not necessarily required when using the k2pdfopt library in other applications (e.g. KindlePDFViewer--see NOTE 4 below).

     REQUIRED
     --------